metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 they're fully committed to playing in top form against a team many people see as a lesser opponent.
 It won't be easy maintaining focus given it's a road game as well.

 **Jacksonville covers if**
-the Falcons are caught slacking off.
+the Falcons are caught slacking off, giving these Jaguars more than enough opportunity to post points on the board.